Best Gravel Patio Ideas: DIY Design & Materials

 It is usually used for landscaping or gardening and its common applications are patios, pathways, driveways, playgrounds, paver fillers or as mulch material around plant containers.

-Sometimes it is mixed with other materials such as pavers, bricks, slate or flagstone to add an visual appeal.
-Other landscaping elements such as plants, a garden bed, water feature, or a fire pit may also be added to a gravel patio.
+A pea gravel patio is a treatment for an outdoor space or paved area adjoined to a house wherein it is mainly covered with pea gravel.
+There are different ways to create a pea gravel patio.
+Sometimes it is mixed with other materials such as pavers, bricks, slate, or flagstone to add a visual appeal.
+Other landscaping elements such as plants, a garden bed, a water feature, or a fire pit may also be added to a gravel patio.

-Pea gravel patios are perfect for European homes or Mediterranean inspired landscapes.
+Pea gravel patios are perfect for European homes or Mediterranean-inspired landscapes.
 White pea gravel works well for Classic patios offering a timeless feel.
 It is appropriate for any landscape style because of its colors.

 Two types of gravel pebbles make up this beautiful Japanese rock garden, complete with wood walkways leading to a grass island.